Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 5. Multiple Linear Regression with Kalman Filter for Predicting End Prices of Online  Auctions
 6. Real-time Bidding for Online Advertising: Measurement and Analysis
 7. Learning Algorithms for Second-Price Auctions with Reserve
-8. Information Disclosure in Real-Time Bidding  Advertising Markets
+8. Reserve Price Optimization at Scale
-9. Predicting the final prices of online auction items
+9. Information Disclosure in Real-Time Bidding  Advertising Markets
-10. Predicting Winning Price in Real Time Bidding with Censored Data
+10. Predicting the final prices of online auction items

 ## Terminology